crownstone/yodiwo-crownstone-node/README.md

 ## Hardware preparation

-On the Cyient gateway, you will need the proper kernel drivers, update the module dependencies, and modprobe the module.
+On the Cyient gateway, you will need the proper kernel modules, update the module dependencies, and modprobe the module.
+The kernel modules are not available by default.
+Ask Cyient or Crownstone for the `cp201x.ko` module in particular.

     sudo cp usbserial.ko /lib/modules/$(uname -r)/kernel/drivers/usb/serial
     sudo cp cp201x.ko /lib/modules/$(uname -r)/kernel/drivers/usb/serial